 Help me stop stalking my ex and his new partner

 I'm in desperate need of help!
 I have a great boyfriend but my ex-boyfriend and his new girlfriend constantly plague me.
 I literally stalk them, unable to let go.
 I have tried any means possible to learn about what is going on with their lives and I just want to move on.
-I'm a twenty-one-year-old grad student in chemistry at Columbia right now and am on my break, so I have ample time to brood over this issue.
+I'm a 21-year-old grad student right now and am on my break, so I have ample time to brood over this issue.
 Please help me get over this obsession!

 Dear Crazy ex-girlfriend,

 Ending a relationship can be an incredibly painful and disorienting experience.
-Suddenly the person you spent the most time with, confided in the most, and looked forward to sharing meals and milestones with is gone.
+Suddenly the person you spent the most time with, confided in and looked forward to sharing moments and milestones with is gone.
 Very often a big void can arise in place of the person, even if someone new has come into your life.
-Because technology today provides a thousand ways to keep tabs on what someone's doing, it's really hard to fight the temptation to fill that void with some form of stalking, cyber or otherwise.
-But the fact that you are looking for help to change this behavior is a good sign that you are moving forward towards refocusing on yourself, your current partner, and more fully engaging in and enjoying your life.
+With that being said, stalking is considered a crime in all 50 states in the U.S., whether done in person or online.
+The fact that you’re looking for help to change this behavior is a good sign that you’re moving forward towards refocusing on yourself, your current partner, and more fully engaging in and enjoying your life.

-- Get connected.
+- Seek out support.
 Put energy into positive relationships with family and friends, who can listen to your concerns and offer support.

 - Nurture attitudes of hopefulness and optimism.
-While you can't change past events, look toward the future, even if it's just a glimmer of how things might improve.
+While you can't change past events, look toward the future.
+For example, you may try focusing on the positive aspects of your current relationship.

-- Learn from your experience.
+- Take time for reflection and look for lessons.
 Review past experiences and think about how you've changed as a result.
 If you feel worse as a result of your experiences, think about what changes could help.
 How have you coped with hardships in the past?
 Build on what helped you through those rough times and try to avoid actions that didn't help.

 - Take extra good care of yourself.
 Tend to your own needs and feelings, both physically and emotionally.
-This includes participating in activities and hobbies you enjoy, exercising regularly, getting plenty of sleep, and eating well.
+This includes participating in activities and hobbies you enjoy, being physically active, getting plenty of sleep, and eating well.

 - Work toward goals.
-Do something every day that gives you a sense of accomplishment.
-Even small, everyday goals are important.
+Do something every day that gives you a sense of accomplishment, even if they are small.
 What are some goals you have?

-It might be helpful to set the goal of doing things with your new boyfriend that you really enjoy, or noticing what you appreciate about him and expressing your affection.
+It might be helpful to set a goal of doing things with your new partner that you really enjoy or noticing what you appreciate about them and expressing your affection.
 Relying on your friends and family to keep you on track could also be a good motivator.
 In addition, many people find it comforting and useful to nourish their spiritual side in times of stress or pain.
-Yoga and meditation classes are readily available on Columbia's campus and in surrounding areas, many of them for free.
-For more support, as a Columbia student, you can see a counselor or join support groups on-campus at either Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+If you find you have a hard time moving on even after trying some of these strategies and seeking support from friends and family, you may want to seek help from a mental health professional.
+They can help you to find strategies to help you move on from your ex.